IICAPS: What to Expect

 - Experience with children.
 Basic knowledge of child development.

-- Must commit to at least 15 hours/ week for at least nine months
+- Must commit to at least 16 hours/ week, including 3 evenings until 6:30 pm, for at least nine months

 - Schedule flexibility required for frequent case management and to meet family needs

 - Allowed 2 weeks of vacation; otherwise, expected at placement during school breaks unless special circumstances apply and are arranged with supervisor.